 Pillow Talk

-The phone rang four times before I was able to grope the handset out of the cradle.
+The phone rang four times before I could grope the handset out of the cradle.
 Groggy and hoarse, a muffled “Lo?” was as much as I could offer, my head still on the pillow.

 “Is Kitty there?”